quang-le/js-datavisualisation-challenge/README.md

 - 20:30: added graph2, by updating graph1 code.
 I'm certain there's a way to make a single graph generator function, but I'm out of time for this right now.
 Starting the AJAX graph, then I will add the interctive twist on each graph.
 - 00:00: generate a graph with an unbelievable shape and use setTimeout to add a new one.
 Need to add transition and to figure out domain shifting.
 Examples will be useful.

+13/07/2018:
+- 9:00-13:30: unable to do anything good.
+Too much stress to be able to think properly
+- 14:00: after a big break and letting go of the fact that I won't be able to complete the challeng on time, Is tart working again
+- 15:00: with the help of Claudiu, I manage to have a bare bones AJAX graph working.